SHT library API. More...

 A table returned by this function cannot be used until it has been initialized.

-| hashfn | The function that will be used to compute the hash values of keys. | |
+| hashfn | Function to be used to compute the hash values of keys. | |

-| eqfn | The function that will be used to compare keys for equality. | |
+| eqfn | Function to be used to compare keys for equality. | |

 | esize | The size of the entries to be stored in the table. | |